hack3rs.ca network-security

 AV-03 · Vulnerability exploitation and misconfiguration abuse

-$ action: Prioritize externally exposed assets, secure defaults, and exploit-informed remediation over severity scores alone.
+$ action: Prioritize externally exposed assets, enforce secure defaults, and validate remediation with direct testing — not just ticket status.

 1. What This Category Includes

 Misconfiguration is frequently the multiplier.
-A vulnerability may exist on many systems, but the highest impact usually appears where exposure, privileges, and weak defaults turn a normal defect into a serious compromise path.
+A vulnerability may exist across hundreds of systems, but the highest-impact cases are where exposure, weak defaults, and over-broad privileges combine to turn a normal defect into a serious compromise path.

 2. Exploit-Informed Prioritization